Muscle Therapy For Treating Your Own Neck & Back

 Sore or stiff muscles can interfere with daily living activities along with sports performance.
 At work, a frequent issue is muscle soreness, pain and tenderness, which often affects workers that are frequently using one-sided and repetitive movements.

-Muscle Therapy That Allows You To Control The Massage
+Therapy That Allows You To Control The Massage

 Most of the products are ones you use yourself or require your active participation.
 This allows precise control of where, how much pressure and how long massage is applied.
 They make it easy to get at difficult to reach areas involved with neck strain, shoulder strain, back strain, or almost anywhere muscles can hurt.

-Helping To Heal Muscles
+Helping To Heal With Muscle Therapy

 If you have injured a muscle, depending on the severity, massage should not be the first method of choice.
 A strain is a tear and, like tearing when you cut your finger, there can be bleeding, swelling and pain.
 This needs to calm down and heal.
 Again, depending on the severity, perhaps a few days.
 Severe strains may require surgery, however, for the basic muscle strain, a day or two using ice and perhaps an over the counter anti-inflammatory should suffice.

-Using muscle therapy massagers can help with the healing when the bleeding stops.
+Using muscle massagers can help with the healing when the bleeding stops.
 Just as a cut needs to form a scar to heal, muscles need to form a scar to heal also.
 The problem is scar tissue is not as resilient as normal muscle tissue.
 Therapy massagers can help by forming a better scar tissue that will allow the muscle to function optimally.
 Using a massage device to place pressure along the muscle fibers will help the scar tissue form along the muscle lines, producing a stronger, more flexible scar.
 Thus helping to minimize chronic pain and maximize function, while reducing the chance of re-injury.

 Another use is to treat areas of muscle pain and dysfunction, often called trigger points.
 These trigger points can be active and cause pain in the area of the muscle as well as pain that is referred along a certain pathway.
 A muscle therapy massager allows the use of gravity and/or leverage to apply a deep pressure type of massage that can help treat these areas.
 A trigger point that is not active can still cause a muscle to not function properly.
-Muscle therapy can help to locate and then treat these areas using a held compression force that is somewhat uncomfortable, but not too painful.
+It can help to locate and then treat these areas using a held compression force that is somewhat uncomfortable, but not too painful.
 This method is called ischemic compression.

 Massagers like the neck or back massager use an electric/battery power source to apply massage.
 This allows passive mobilization of the joints, helping to lubricate the joints and restore smooth motion.
 It will also help to massage the muscles, but can concentrate on restoring joint function through motion and increased nutrition.
 Similarly, using non-powered massagers can also help to mobilize the joints.
 This can be done for short periods, frequently, helping to treat hard to reach areas with ease.